raymond8505/rl-quickchat-bot/README.md

 ## Status

 The bot replies with a quickchat when it is `@mentioned` in a channel or thread.
-It pulls up to `HISTORY_LIMIT` previous messages as context and asks Gemini to pick the most fitting quickchat from the static catalog.
+It pulls up to `CONTEXT_LIMIT` previous messages as context and asks Gemini to pick the most fitting quickchat from the static catalog.
 Scoring / prompt-tuning is the next iteration.

 ## Setup